cyberbotics/webots-doc/guide/epuck.md

 - `turretSlot`: Extends the robot with new nodes in the turret slot.

 - `groundSensorsSlot`: Extends the robot with new nodes in the ground slot.
-Typically: [E-puckGroundSensors](../reference/e-puckGroundSensors.md).
+Typically: `E-puckGroundSensors`.

 - `kinematic`: Defines whether the robot motion and its sensors are computed according to a 2D kinematics algorithm.